Houdini 22.0 Nodes Geometry nodes

 • The node traces lines across the UV space to create the new quad mesh layout.
 One of the biggest constraints on how the node can lay out the edges, and how much you can change the layout, is that edge flow must be continuous across the seams (the boundaries of the unwrapped surface in UV space).

-If you compare the field visualization to the final quad output, the main reason for any differences is usually needing to maintain continuity across seams.
+If you compare the field visualization to the final quad output, the main reason for any differences is needing to maintain continuity across seams.

 Tweaking the output